erwansetyobudi/member_area_card/README.md

 - **Plugin Name**: slims-member-area-card
 - **Author**: Erwan Setyo Budi
 - **SLiMS Version**: 9.6.1

-## Quick Installation Steps
-1. Download the plugin from [GitHub](https://github.com/erwansetyobudi/member_area_card).
-2. Extract the plugin into the `plugins` folder of your SLiMS installation.
-3. Ensure the folder name is `slims-member-area-card`.
-4. Activate the plugin by logging in as a super admin, navigating to the "System" menu, selecting "Plugin," and enabling the plugin.
-5. Check the Member Area to find the "My Card" tab with the updated features.

 ---
 Feel free to use and contribute to this project.
 For any issues or feedback, don’t hesitate to contact me!